OmarElgabry/miniPHP/README.md

 Emails are sent using [PHPMailer](https://github.com/PHPMailer/PHPMailer) via SMTP, another awesome library for sending emails.
 You shouldn't use ```mail()``` function of PHP.

 **NOTE** You need to configure your SMTP account data in _app/config/config.php_.
+**But**, If you don't have SMTP account, then you save emails in _app/logs/log.txt_, to do that check this line of [code](https://github.com/OmarElGabry/miniPHP/blob/master/app/core/Email.php#L78).

 ### News Feed & Posts & Comments<a name="newsfeed-posts-comments"></a>